Travelex: New Travelex growth

 In November 2021 Travelex Middle East announced plans to expand its store portfolio, with new stores set to open in Bahrain, Sharjah, Dubai and Abu Dhabi.
 The expansion was announced in light of major regional events, such as Expo 2020 and the 2022 FIFA World Cup, driving a return to travel following the Covid-19 pandemic.
+That month the company also announced two new concept stores at Amsterdam Airport Schiphol.

 In January 2022 Travelex announced it had launched a full range of services at London Stansted.

 In April 2022 Travelex announced the appointment of Richard Wazacz as new CEO.

 In June 2022 Travelex announced the creation of more than 1,200 new jobs worldwide, including 1,000 jobs in the UK, 100 across Australia and New Zealand, 60 in Europe and 50 across Asia.
 The company also stated it had created and filled 150 new jobs in Brazil and 180 new jobs across the Middle East in the six months prior.

+Travelex also announced new contract wins and store openings across its international markets throughout the year, including a first-of-its-kind “digital store” in Adelaide.
+In late 2022 Travelex launched the retail FX industry’s first ATM click-and-collect service at London Heathrow and Brisbane airports.
+In November 2022 Travelex announced a steep rise in revenues, with its Q3 revenues up 160% compared to 2021.

+In 2023 New Travelex maintained an upward growth trajectory as international travel continued to rebound, including an aggressive expansion of its international store footprint.

+In January the company announced a global staff pay rise, followed by the launch of new stores and the extension of key contracts across Australia and New Zealand, taking Travelex’s footprint to 100 stores across ANZ.
+In May Travelex announced the opening of a further 20 bureaux across its international markets.